 We are the St. Louis-based chapter of the Ecological Society of America SEEDS (Strategies for Ecology Education, Diversity and Sustainability) program for undergraduate students at St. Louis area institutions of higher education.

-The SEEDS program is aimed at engaging students from marginalized and underrepresented backgrounds (in STEM) in hands-on opportunities and experiences in ecology and environmental sciences.
+The SEEDS program is aimed at engaging students from all backgrounds (in STEM) in hands-on opportunities and experiences in ecology and environmental sciences.

 (she/her)